 Myth #2: Consuming any foods that contain fat will lead to weight gain

-Some fats are bad for your health, such as the saturated fats and trans fats commonly found in most desserts and refined carbs.
+Some fats are bad for your health, such as saturated fats and trans fats commonly found in most desserts and refined carbs.
 However, polyunsaturated fats and monounsaturated fats are considered “healthy” fats, but unfortunately, many people are turned off by these fats after seeing the word, “fat.”

-Polyunsaturated and monounsaturated fats are good for heart health, and can boost your healthy “good” HDL cholesterol levels.
+Polyunsaturated and monounsaturated fats are good for heart health and can boost your healthy “good” HDL cholesterol levels.
 These types of fats are commonly found in avocados, salmon, mackerel, tuna, and almonds, and can even help tame inflammation in your body, which could otherwise lead to cancer and other major health problems.

 Myth #3: Focus on calorie consumption for the best weight-loss results

 Many individuals spend more time focusing on calories than on enjoying eating healthy foods.
 It’s important to keep in mind that not all calories are created equal.
-For example, 150 calories of soda does not have the same nutritional value as 150 calories of vegetables.
+For example, 150 calories of soda do not have the same nutritional value as 150 calories of vegetables.
 Focus less on calorie intake, and focus more on the types of foods you’re consuming.
 You don’t always necessarily need to track calories on nutritious foods such as fruits and vegetables — just keep an eye on the calories you’re consuming from foods such as refined carbs, desserts, junk foods, and soda.